davidagibbs/OM621_Assignments/README.md

 # OM 621 Assignments Repository

 This repository is dedicated to a school assignment that involved a hypothetical company that was having issues with budgeting for future logistics expenses.
-Here is a video [Overview of the Project](/Videos/walkthrough.mp4) and a written description below.
+Here is a video <video src="/Videos/walkthrough.mp4" controls width="600"> You are out of luck.
+No video for you.</video> and a written description below.

 ### The problem